This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

 - Discuss with students what the animals want in the book and the supporting arguments they give.

-- As a class, pick a topic that students could use to write a letter to the principal, cafe manager or other important adult in the building.
+- As a class, pick a topic that students could use to write a letter.
+They might write to the principal, cafe manager or other important adult in the building.

 - Write a class letter trying to persuade the adult of the class’ opinion.
 (A letter writing template has been provided if you wish to use it.)

-- For example, students might try to argue that they should be allowed to watch a movie because of their hard work and good behavior, or that the cafe should serve a new favorite food.
+- For example, students might try to argue that they should be allowed to watch a movie because of their hard work and good behavior.
+Another idea is persuading the cafe that they should serve a new favorite food.

-- As the class participates in this guided writing activity, be sure to point out the specific punctuation that letters should have.
+- As the class participates in this guided writing activity, be sure to point out punctuation that letters should have.

 Writing a Persuasive Letter

 - Begin this lesson by gathering students to reread and discuss the letter that was written in lesson 6.

 - Once again, emphasize the importance of supporting their opinions with details.
 Also remember to review punctuation.